-In the texts Adiche and Angelou both illustrate the importance of racial equality and how people with a poor belief in racial equality have affected their life.
-Throughout Angelou’s autobiography she illustrates the massive impact people with a poor value of racial equality have massively affected their life.
+In the texts Adiche and Angelou both illustrate the importance of racial equality and how people who don’t value racial equality have affected their life.
+Throughout Angelou’s autobiography she illustrates the massive impact racial inequality has affected their life.
 One of these stories is when she went to the dentist to get two teeth that were ‘rotten to the gum’ (Angelou, 1969).
 She had to walk a long distance to get to the doctors, and when they finally got to the doctors he said ‘I’d rather stick my hand in a dog’s mouth than a niggers’ (Angelou, 1969).
-The use of nigger in this quote just shows how disgustingly African Americans were treated by white folk just because the colour of their skin.
+The use of nigger in this quote just shows how disgustingly African Americans were treated by white Americans just because the colour of their skin.

-The effect of racial inequality is to a lot less of an extent in Adiche’s life but it still has had an effect.
+The effect of racial inequality is to a less extent in Adiche’s life but it still has had an effect.
 When Chimamanda was 18 she left Nigeria for the first time to go to university in the United States.
 Her roommate was very shocked by her.
 She asked Adiche when she had learnt to speak English so well even though English is the national language of Nigeria ‘She asked where I had learned to speak English so well, and was confused when I said that Nigeria happened to have English as its official language’.
 She also assumed that Chimamanda did not know what or how to use a stove ‘She assumed that I did not know how to use a stove’.
 But out of all of the naive assumptions that her roommate made about Africa to one that shocked Adiche the most was that her roommate had felt sorry for Chimamanda before she met Adiche ‘She had felt sorry for me even before she saw me.
 Her default position toward me, as an African, was a kind of patronizing, well-meaning pity’ (Adiche, 2009).
-This quote shows that Adiche’s roommate automatically made the assumption that Chimamanda was less than her because of Chimamanda’s race.
-These two sources display how the value of racial equality has vastly changed for the better between each time period
+This quote shows that Adiche’s roommate automatically assumed Chimamanda was less than her because of Chimamanda’s race.
+These two sources display how the value of racial equality has vastly changed for the better between each time period.

 By comparing the different time periods shown in both Chimamanda Adiche’s and Maya Angelou’s texts, I have been able to illustrate the change in the value of racial equality and the false belief that people in a lower social class are unskilled and uneducated over two periods of time.
 This comparison has allowed for me to show how racial equality has been valued more over time and how low class people are still believed to be unskilled and uneducated in both texts.